ni/niveristand-fpga-addon-custom-device/README.md

 ## LabVIEW Version

-The FPGA Addon Custom Device source is in LabVIEW 2018.
+The FPGA Addon Custom Device source code is in LabVIEW 2018.

 ## Dependencies